House and Senate lawmakers begin efforts to rework Paycheck Protection Program so businesses can have more flexibility

 Despite a rocky rollout and loopholes that allowed large businesses to take advantage of the program, it proved so popular that it soon ran short of funds.
 Congress approved an additional $310 billion for the program last month.

-However, the legislation specified that only money used within eight weeks of securing the loan could be forgiven, a deadline that is fast approaching for many businesses that tapped into the first wave of funding.
+However, the legislation specified that only money used within an eight-week period after securing the loan could be forgiven, a deadline that is fast approaching for many businesses that tapped into the first wave of funding.
 That’s led many business owners to petition Congress and the White House for an extension.

 “When it was implemented, you know, eight weeks probably seemed like an eternity,” Jose Cil, chief executive at Restaurant Brands International, which owns Burger King and other chains, told President Trump in a White House meeting this week.
 “But today, we’re in the 10th week of the pandemic, and I think it’s going to take some time.”

 Cil and other restaurant owners told Trump that they would like to have 24 weeks to use the money, a change the president seemed amenable to.
 But Congress needs to approve any such change.
-And despite a widespread, bipartisan consensus in favor of extending the eight-week deadline, it’s uncertain whether competing proposals in the House and Senate could get reconciled into a bill with a chance of passage -- or if the efforts will be hijacked by a larger partisan fight over next steps to respond to the coronavirus crisis.
+And despite widespread bipartisan consensus in favor of extending the eight-week deadline, it’s uncertain whether competing proposals in the House and Senate could get reconciled into a bill with a chance of passage — or if the efforts will be hijacked by a larger partisan fight over next steps to respond to the coronavirus crisis.
 Democrats are pushing for trillions more in spending on a wide array of priorities, while many Republicans want to wait on spending more money and focus on reopening the economy instead.

-In the Senate, Small Business Chairman Marco Rubio (R-Fla.) is finalizing legislation he said would give businesses up to 16 weeks to use the loans -- less than the 24 some businesses are seeking.
+In the Senate, Small Business Committee Chairman Marco Rubio (R-Fla.) is finalizing legislation he said would give businesses up to 16 weeks to use the loans — less than the 24 some businesses are seeking.
 Rubio said in a video posted on Twitter on Wednesday that he expects GOP senators to attempt to pass the legislation on the floor this week.
 It’s unclear whether Democrats would block such a move.

 “What I have found is that up here, if we just had a straight-up vote on whether or not we should extend or change the bill to say instead of eight weeks you have 12 weeks or 16 weeks to spend money on payroll, it would probably get 99 or 98 votes,” Rubio said.
 “I think the only issue in question now is, number one, will some Democrats insist that in order to agree on something that they support, they must get something else in return unrelated to that, something that is not uncontroversial? ...
-And number two can we get the House to take it up and pass it as well?"
+And, number two, can we get the House to take it up and pass it as well?"

 A spokesman for Senate Minority Leader Charles E. Schumer (D-N.Y.) could not immediately say whether Democrats would block Rubio’s bill if GOP senators attempt to pass it on the floor.
+The spokesman, Justin Goodman, said Democrats were still reviewing the bill’s text.

 In the House, Speaker Nancy Pelosi (D-Calif.) announced Wednesday a vote next week on legislation by Reps.
-Dean Phillips (D-Minn.) and Chip Roy (R-Texas) that would extend the loan forgiveness deadline from eight to 24 weeks, and make a number of other changes as well.
+Dean Phillips (D-Minn.) and Chip Roy (R-Tex.) that would extend the loan forgiveness deadline from eight to 24 weeks, and make a number of other changes as well.

 These include eliminating a requirement that businesses spend 75 percent of the loan on payroll in order for it to be forgiven.
 That’s been another major ask from businesses who say in some cases non-payroll costs constitute far more than 25 percent of their expenses.
 The bill by Roy and Phillips also would also extend a rehiring deadline past June 30, and eliminate restrictions that limit loan terms to two years.